gastonmorixe/LEDDMX-BLE/README.md

 I have this led light that is controlled using the `LED LAMP` App.

-I didn't find anyone with this LED RGB BAR lamp and I don't know the chip either, but I was able to reverse engineer the Bluetooth BLE packages and get the commands to control it.
+I didn't find anyone with this RGB LED BAR LIGHT and I don't know the chip either, but I was able to reverse engineer the Bluetooth BLE packages and get the commands to control it.

 For now I am starting with these: